SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

 # Setting up for Workflow Management on SAP Business Technology Platform

-In this unit you'll set up and configure the basic aspects of the SAP Workflow Management that you'll need to complete Week 3 of this course.
+In this part you'll set up and configure the basic aspects of the SAP Workflow Management.

 From a service perspective, you'll be using a number of services from the start: